andyk/homework/hw1/README.md

 See `main.py` to see the MLflow worklflow defined.

-I also encountered 2 other system dependencies outside of pip, which I installed with brew on my Macbook Pro:

-* This version of Mujoco needed `brew install gcc@6`
-* Gym needed `brew install ffmpeg` to be able to save mp4 videos of the trial runs

 You can also run the individual stages of the multi-step workflow manually one at a time by calling mlflow run with each of the three entry points in succession with appropriate parameters (the 2nd two stages take as input the run_id of the